MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-create-triggers-design-mode.md

 ## Start and stop your rule

 Rules are created in a *Stopped* state.
 This means they're not being evaluated as data flows into the system, and don't take any actions as a result.
 After defining the rule, select **Save and start** to make the rule active.
 If you're not ready to start your rule, save it and come back later.
-When you're ready, select **Start** from the toolbar for Data Activator to start running the trigger and taking action.
+When you're ready, select **Start** from the toolbar for [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] to start running the trigger and taking action.

 :::image type="content" source="media/data-activator-create-triggers-design-mode/data-activator-create-triggers-design-mode-09.png" alt-text="Screenshot of starting an alert.":::